Make-Ahead Soft Yeast Rolls

 Warm the milk to about 110-115°F/43-46°C. Transfer the warm milk to a large mixing bowl and stir in the yeast and a pinch of sugar.
 Let sit for 5-10 minutes until bubbles and foam start to form.

-*This step is called “proofing the yeast.”
-While option, it’s a good way to test the yeast to make sure it’s active before using it in the recipe.
+This step is called “proofing the yeast.”
+While optional, it’s a good way to test the yeast to make sure it’s active before using it in the recipe.
 If you do not see any bubbles or activity after 10 minutes, then your yeast is dead or your milk is too hot.
 Start the process over with fresh yeast and/or cooler milk.

 COMBINE INGREDIENTS